What is Norovirus?

 What are the symptoms?

-Within a day or two of being exposed to a norovirus you may have an upset stomach and start vomiting, often followed by cramping, chills, fever and diarrhea.
-The illness usually begins suddenly and lasts only for 1 to 3 days.
-Complications may occur if people lose too much fluid from vomiting and diarrhea and do not drink enough fluids.
+The illness usually begins suddenly and lasts for 1 to 3 days.
+Complications may occur if you lose too much fluid from vomiting and diarrhea and do not drink enough fluids.
+This is called dehydration.
+Symptoms of dehydration include: decrease in urination, a dry mouth and throat, and dizziness.
 This is more likely to occur with babies, the elderly and people with weakened immune systems.
 Severe illness is very rare and hospital care is usually not required.

 How does the virus spread?